RuiYang-1010/efficient_online_learning/online_forests_ros/README.md

 [2020-09-18]: ROSified the original Online Random Forests, and added support for data stream (not limited to files).

+[2020-09-27]: Added the storage function by the binary tree structure allows the model to be stored and loaded.

+---

 # Install prerequisites

 ```